-Professor John Kay johnkay.com Ltd PO Box 4026 London, W1A 6NZ United Kingdom necessarily reflect those of the OECD.)
-He was Head of the Department for Macroeconomic Forecasting and Financial Markets and Head of the Department for Fiscal Studies at the Ifo Institute for Economic Research (1997-2001 1976-1993) and Head of the Public Economics Division in the Economics Department of the OECD (1993-1997).
+John Kay johnkay.com Ltd PO Box 4026 London W1A 6NZ United Kingdom sarily reflect those of the OECD.)
+He was Head of the Department for Macroeconomic Forecasting and Financial Markets and Head of the Department for Fiscal Studies at the Ifo Institute for Economic Research (1997-2001 1976-1993) as well as Head of the Structural Policy Division I (2001-2003) and Head of the Public Economics Division (1993-1997), both in the Economics Department of the OECD.
 His fields of interest are macroeconomic analysis and forecasting, general economic policies, fiscal analysis and taxation.
 He has published widely in Ifo and OECD publications and in national and international journals.
 He is author and co-author of various economic studies.
 Recent publications include Generational Accounting Around The World (1999), co-edited with Alan J. Auerbach und Laurence J. Kotlikoff.